 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the changelog for version 11.01 of the Opera web browser and update to Opera 11.01 to mitigate the risks.
+US-CERT encourages users and administrators to review the Mozilla Foundation Security Advisories for April 28, 2011 and apply any necessary updates to mitigate the risks.

-Google has released Chrome 8.0.552.237 for all platforms to address multiple vulnerabilities.
-These vulnerabilities may allow an attacker to execute arbitrary code or cause a denial-of-service condition.
+Google has released Chrome 11.0.696.57 for Windows, Mac, Linux, and Chrome Frame to address multiple vulnerabilities.
+These vulnerabilities may allow an attacker to execute arbitrary code or conduct cross-site scripting attacks.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 11.0.696.57 to help mitigate the security risks.